 Charlotte Grandparents Rights Lawyers

-Protecting the Interests of Grandparents in Waxhaw County & Surrounding Areas
+Protecting the Interests of Grandparents From Our Offices Located in Charlotte, Waxhaw & Huntersville, NC

 Here at Blood Law, PLLC, we understand it can be heartbreaking when you are removed from the lives of your grandchildren.
 No matter what the reason, whether one parent does not want the child(ren) to see you or there is a long history of strife within the family, this separation could be devastating to everyone involved.

 Do you have grandparents’ rights?
 Can you get visitation — or even custody— in a case like yours?
 What recourse do you have?
 Our attorneys are here to help you navigate your questions and concerns to protect your rights as a grandparent.

 Our grandparent's rights attorneys at Blood Law, PLLC are here to guide you every step of the way, up until the day you feel your family law case is complete and beyond.

 What Factors Determine How the Court Will Consider Visitation Time

 State laws vary, but the parents’ wishes regarding visitation are generally respected, except in cases where the loss of visitation would not be in the grandchild’s best interest.
 For instance, if you raised the grandchildren or are currently a big influence on their lives, the court would view this in your favor.

 The courts typically will not be sympathetic if you already have visitation privileges but request additional time with your grandchildren.
 This will be more difficult if contact would be burdensome on the parents – in the event you live far away.